 Administering the KRA

 In 2016, the Maryland General Assembly passed legislation that required the Maryland State Department of Education (MSDE) to administer the KRA as a “representative sample,” rather than to all kindergarteners.
 The statute also allowed for local boards of education and individual schools to administer the KRA to all incoming students.
-To align with the new regulations, MSDE advised jurisdictions to select one of the following administration methods for school year 2016-2017:
+To align with the new regulations, MSDE advised jurisdictions to select one of the following administration methods:

 - Census Administration.
 Teachers administer the KRA to all incoming kindergarteners, assessing each student’s knowledge, skills, and abilities.
-Eight (8) jurisdictions chose to conduct a census administration.
+Fourteen (14) jurisdictions chose to conduct a census administration.

 The administration type (i.e. census or sample) dictates how teachers, families, early childhood professionals, schools, community leaders, and policy makers can use the KRA data: